MrBounty/PZ-UI_API/UI functions.md

-UI:isVisible()                  -- To know if the player see the UI UI:setTitle(string)             -- Add a title to the top bar of the UI UI:addBorderToAllElements()     -- Add border to all elements of the ui
+UI:isVisible()                  -- To know if the player see the UI UI:setTitle(string)             -- Add a title to the top bar of the UI UI:addBorderToAllElements()     -- Add border to all elements of the ui UI:canCollapse(bottom)          -- If the UI collapse when click outside.
+If bottom is true, collapse from the bottom.
 ```